-Rene Carmona, Ph.D., is the Paul M. Wythes '55 Professor of Engineering and Finance at Princeton University in the department of Operations Research and Financial Engineering.
-He is an associate member of the Department of Mathematics, a member of the Program in Applied and Computational Mathematics, and Director of Graduate Studies of the Bendheim Center for Finance where he oversees the Master in Finance program.
-He obtained a PhD in probability from Marseille university where he held his first academic job.
+Rene Carmona, PhD, is the Paul M. Wythes '55 Professor of Engineering and Finance at Princeton University in the department of operations research and financial engineering.
+He is an associate member of the department of mathematics, a member of the Program in Applied and Computational Mathematics, and director of graduate studies of the Bendheim Center for Finance, where he oversees the master's in finance program.
+He obtained his PhD in probability from Marseille University where he held his first academic job.
 After time spent at Cornell and a couple of stints at Princeton, he moved to the University of California at Irvine in 1981 and eventually Princeton University in 1995.

 More information can be found at http:\\www.princeton.edu\~rcarmona

 - Theory of Reinforcement Learning, Fall 2020.
 Visiting Scientist.